 Store in airtight container and keep up to 3 month.

 Hi!
 Great to have you here, thank you for stopping by.
 I am Maricel a passionate personal chef and edutainer from Germany.
 I have been exploring the world for several years and decided to become vegan during my travels.
-After visiting over 70 countries and cooking in various places for divers individuals I have decided to continue a new adventurous journey which is to enchant you with my dishes and inspire you to a healthy and conscious lifestyle to support you become the person you want to be.
+After visiting over 70 countries and exploring the vast diversity of plant-based foods, I have decided to continue a new adventurous journey which is to enchant you with my dishes, and to support you on your unique health journey.